KevinAst/action-u/docs/actionDoc.md

 ## Intent

 Sometimes it is helpful to promote the **intent** of each action.
-As an example, you may have actions that are intended to be used internally *(by say a logic module)*, and therefore are of no interest to a reducer.
+As an example, you may have actions that are exclusively intended to be used internally *(say by a logic module)*, and therefore are of no interest to a reducer.
 This is especially useful when using a dedicated logic framework - such as [redux-logic](https://www.npmjs.com/package/redux-logic) **(I highly